Frank Flint: Career

-In Los Angeles he was a member of the chamber of commerce and of its law committee; a member of the Municipal League, the Sunset club, the California club, the Union League club, the Republican league, the Masonic order and Knights Templar.
-He attended the Presbyterian church, was a trustee of Occidental college, a director of 2 banks (Equitable Savings, Los Angeles National).
+In Los Angeles he was a member of the chamber of commerce and of its law committee; a member of the Municipal League, the Sunset club, the California Club, the Union League Club, the Republican League, the Masonic order and Knights Templar.
+He attended the Presbyterian Church, was a trustee of Occidental College, a director of two banks (Equitable Savings, Los Angeles National).

 He served as United States Attorney for the Southern District of California from 1897 to 1901 and as a U.S. Senator from California from 1905 until 1911 as a Republican, and holds the distinction of being the 1000th senator in overall seniority.
 Flint served one term in the Senate and did not seek reelection.

+Flint was elected as president of the board of trustees of Occidental College in 1914.
+Flint served as chairman of the National Boulder Dam Association and advocated for the building of the Boulder Dam (later renamed the Hoover Dam).
+In 1915, he became president of the Los Angeles Investment Company.
+He served in that role until his resignation in October 1928.